beckn/protocol-specifications/docs/proposals/BECKN-RFC-005-Creating-Pub-Sub-Enabled-Network.md

 		Subscribed to topic ROOT.*.*.nic2004:52110.track.mandi_separator_succinct_separator_in.>
 		Subscribed to topic ROOT.*.*.nic2004:52110.status.mandi_separator_succinct_separator_in.>

-5. On firing a test search api on beckn-one the bap, simply put the payload to the topic.
+5. On firing a test search api from the beckn-one bap, a payload was pushed to the topic ROOT.IND.std080.nic2004:52110.search.all.[a_txn_id].[a_message_id]

-5. Humbhionline's BPP picked up the search request.
+5. Humbhionline's BPP picked up the search request from the wild card topic subscription (ROOT.*.*.nic2004:52110.search.all.>).
 Processed it asyncronously and pushed the response payload to the on_search queue  being listened to by the beckn-one bap.

 6. Beckn One bAP was subscribed to the following topics

 		Extract from Beckn-One Logs